-The Management Board controls the business segments by setting strategic and operating goals and through various financial ratios according to U.S. generally accepted accounting principles (US GAAP).
-In the segment reporting as well as in the Group Management Report all ratios of the business segments are in accordance with US GAAP (please see segment reporting).
+The Management Board controls the business segments by setting strategic and operative targets and through various financial ratios.
 In line with our growth strategy, organic growth is a key performance indicator.
 Operating income (EBIT - earnings before interest and taxes) is another useful yardstick for measuring the profitability of the business segments.